Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 instructs the emulator to create the device `/dev/ttyUSB0` (if such a device doesn't already exist).

-The section names must match certain patterns:
+The section names must match the following patterns:

 - `ttyUSB*` for TTY devices;
 - `i2c-*` for I2C devices;